Biden tops primary voting; other results will be delayed

 “I don’t believe in absentee ballots,” said Sandy Flandina, 65, who was voting in his first primary as a Republican after switching parties in 2016.
 “I threw it in the garbage.”

 Flandina said he was not concerned about COVID-19, as he came prepared with a mask and gloves.
-He said he was motivated to come out to vote because of the vote on a candidate to replace Rep. Peter King (R-Seaford).
+He said he was motivated to come out to vote because of the vote on a candidate to replace King.
 “I felt this year was special,” he said.
 “If you’re good enough to protest, you’re good enough to vote in person.”

 Marck Joseph, 40, was voting for the first time in a primary and felt he was “doing his part” by voting in person.